 The Mayor is elected from among the Councilmembers for a two-year term.
-The Mayor is recognized as the chief spokesperson and head of the City government for all public, political and ceremonial purposes, and by the governor for purposes of military law.
-He/she presides at all Council meetings and votes as a Councilmember on business before the Council.
-In the name of and on behalf of the City, he/she signs all legal instruments and documents to which the City is a party, unless otherwise provided.
-He/she has no full-time administrative duties.
+The Mayor is recognized as the chief spokesperson and head of the City government for all public, political, and ceremonial purposes, and by the governor for purposes of military law.
+They preside at all Council meetings and vote as a Councilmember on business before the Council.
+They have no full-time administrative duties.